-University education is student-centred, so you are largely responsible for organizing your own time and assignments.
+University education is student-centered, so you are largely responsible for organizing your own time and assignments.
 We encourage you to get involved in curriculum development via the Staff Student Consultative Committee (SSCC) and Degree Pathway and Module Review Boards.
 Student representatives are needed and all students should consider how they might participate in maintaining a vibrant and dynamic academic environment.

 We encourage all students to consider their future career choices early on but to keep options open whenever possible.
-Take advantage of the Careers Service provided by Queen's for all students, in particular our Careers Guidance Officer, Mark Gallagher.
-Feel free to approach academic staff in the School for more specific advice.
-We are always happy to talk to students about graduate courses and career opportunities.
+Take advantage of the Careers Service provided by Queen's for all students and feel free to approach academic staff in the School for more specific advice.
+We are always happy to talk to students about courses and career opportunities.

 If you are in doubt about anything, or have a problem or think you have a grievance, please ask someone to try and sort it out for you.
 The School Office has a group of clerical staff dedicated to our students, and this is the best place to start.
-You may be referred to your Adviser of Studies or your personal tutor, and in final year you can always talk to your Project Supervisor.
-A wide range of problems can be raised with your SSCC representative.
-This handbook contains a range of information you will find useful for your studies.
-You need to read this carefully as not knowing and understanding the content may jeopardize your studies.
+You may be referred to your Adviser of Studies and you can always talk to Personal Tutor and a wide range of problems can be raised with your SSCC representative.